 Daniel: The five years with Johan as CEO were very successful.
 We grew strong.
 Came even closer to customers and matured as an employer.
 I am of course biased, but it is a fact that we are very popular with staff and customers.

 And then Daniel took over as CEO again.
 Why?

 Daniel: Last year I received a $40 million offer for the business, one that I spent a lot of time considering.
-I finally decided to turn it down, since I see a potential to grow the business ten times in the coming three to five years.
+I finally decided to turn it down, since I see the potential to grow the business ten times in the coming three to five years.
 It also made me want to step back in as CEO to keep my hands on the helm, to be as involved as possible.

 Johan: After eight years together, it's also natural to try something new.
 As Daniel became more clear about what he wanted to do, I felt it was the right time to go.
 I decided to start a new SaaS-business called Startdeliver.
-Startdeliver is the software I wished I had at Upsales – a tool for measuring, improving and engaging users and customers as a SaaS-vendor.
+Startdeliver is the software I wished I had at Upsales – a tool for measuring, improving, and engaging users and customers as a SaaS-vendor.

 "In particular, we increased focus and structure, found exactly what we want to do with our business." - Daniel